haiku/buildtools/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

 It first describes some of the tradeoffs that need to be considered and some of the techniques for making your program run faster.

-.. only:: PRO or GPL

-   It then documents the unused subprogram/data elimination feature and the ``gnatelim`` tool, which can reduce the size of program executables.

-.. only:: FSF

 It then documents the unused subprogram/data elimination feature, which can reduce the size of program executables.

 .. _Performance_Considerations: